 \subsection{Details on imaging simulation}

-For AODLibpro \texttt{Train}, AODLibpro \texttt{Test}, and \textit{RealLens-Sim}, we obtain the paired OD images corresponding to each lens design via imaging simulation.
-The imaging simulator from DeepLens~\citep{yang2024end} is adopted, considering its precise calculation of PSFs and simulation of OD images by patch-wise convolution.
+For AODLibpro \texttt{Train}, AODLibpro \texttt{Test}, and \textit{RealLens-Sim}, we obtain the paired optical degradation images corresponding to each lens design via imaging simulation.
+The imaging simulator from DeepLens~\cite{yang2024end} is adopted, considering its precise calculation of PSFs and simulation of optical degradation images by patch-wise convolution.
 Specifically, we feed the design files of each sample in these LensLibs (in Zemax or parameter table format) into DeepLens for ray tracing to compute PSFs at $64$ fields of view and $31$ sampled wavelengths in the visible band.
 We match the closest sensor from the sensor library ($4\mu{m}-2K$, $8\mu{m}-2K$, $12\mu{m}-2K$, $16\mu{m}-2K$) based on the image height, discretize and sample the PSFs according to the pixel size, and stack them across RGB channels according to the wavelength response characteristics, ultimately obtaining the PSF arrays for each FoV and channel used in the simulation.
 It is worth noting that we applied equivalent downsampling to sensor resolution and pixel size to facilitate the use of large‑scale public $2K$ high‑quality image datasets.
-Meanwhile, unifying the resolution also helps to systematically control variables to build a benchmark for exploring the CAC task.
-Finally, the computed PSFs are used to convert clear images into the corresponding OD images via patch-wise convolution, while the pipeline also accounts for sensor ISP and noise, as in most imaging simulation workflows~\citep{chen2021extreme_quality,chen2021optical}.
-For each lens in the $3$ datasets, we will open source its Zemax design file, the computed PSF array, and the simulated paired OD images.
+Meanwhile, unifying the resolution also helps to systematically control variables to build a benchmark for exploring the aberration correction task.
+Finally, the computed PSFs are used to convert clear images into the corresponding optical degradation images via patch-wise convolution, while the pipeline also accounts for sensor ISP and noise, as in most imaging simulation workflows~\cite{chen2021extreme_quality,chen2021optical}.
+For each lens in the $3$ datasets, we will open source its Zemax design file, the computed PSF array, and the simulated paired optical degradation images.